oktadev/okta-blog/_source/_posts/2020-12-10-introducing-okta-cli.md

 First I see a one-time requirement in order to provision the Okta org.

-I put in some minimal information: name, email and company.
+I put in some minimal information: name, email, and company.
 In about 20 seconds, a shiny new Okta org is allocated for me and the Okta CLI shows me my Org URL (`https://dev-159750.okta.com`).

 Next, I need to prove that I own the email address I entered.
 A One-Time Passcode (OTP) is sent to my email address and the Okta CLI waits for me to paste that in.